cncf/tag-security/project-resources/templates/ISSUE_TEMPLATE.md

 ### Actual Behavior

 <!--
-Please describe, in detail, step-by-step what behavior is occuring.
+Please describe, in detail, step-by-step what behavior is occurring.
 Please include any screenshots or other relevant files to assist in duplicating the issue.
 -->